zmanda/libzcloud/docs/api/store.rst

       Download data from `key`.
 The ``consumer`` is responsible for "doing something useful" with the data received from the storage service.
       For example, it could save it to a file.

-      See :ref:`uploading_and_downloading`
+See :ref:`uploading_and_downloading`.

       :param key: the key to fetch data from
       :type key: String